How do I know if my webcam is hacked?

 The first thing to do will be to cover your webcam.
 Indeed, it can serve as a temporary solution, but it remains effective.
 If you are not using it, you might as well cover it to prevent the hacker from capturing images.

-This does not exempt you from doing the second step that we will reveal to you just after, but if he sees that he does not pull anything, the hacker will inevitably drop the case after a while and move on to another victim. .
+This does not exempt you from doing the second step which we will reveal to you just after, but if he sees that he does not get anything, the hacker will inevitably give up after a while and move on to another victim .

 2) Start your antivirus software

-The second solution that we will offer you is simply to run antivirus software.
-Indeed, normally, this one will detect the virus at the origin of your espionage and should in theory be able to defeat it.
+The second solution that we will offer you is simply to launch antivirus software.
+Indeed, normally, it will detect the virus causing your spying and should in theory be able to defeat it.

-In addition to your traditional antivirus, you can launch software specialized in this software called Malwarebytes, which will also be able to find the virus causing this problem.
+In addition to your traditional antivirus, you can run specialized software called Malwarebytes which will also be able to find the virus causing this problem.

-If, despite your best efforts, the virus continues to be present, then you should consider doing a system restore to an earlier date when you are sure you were not infected.
+If despite your best efforts, the virus continues to be present, then you should consider doing a system restore to an earlier date when you are sure that you were not infected.

 3) Avoid public Wi-Fi networks